 - Maryland's Public Website for State Performance Plan Results The Maryland Public Website for State Performance Plan Results is a web-based application that serves as the public reporting site for the IDEA Part C and Part B SPP/APR data.
-Individuals may examine data for each SPP indicator over time by State aggregate as well as disaggregated by the State's 24 LSSs. - Maryland Report Card The Maryland Report Card is the State's website that provides detailed information relative to the performance of the State, the LSSs, and individuals schools.
-The Maryland Report Card also highlights information on School Progress, Annual Measurable Objectives (AMOs), demographics, enrollment, and attendance. - Maryland 2013-2014 Student Publications There are several publications on this website that provide data about students in Maryland school systems.
+Individuals may examine data for each SPP indicator over time by State aggregate as well as disaggregated by the State's 24 LSSs. - Maryland Report Card The Maryland Report Card is the State's website that provides detailed information relative to the performance of the State, the LSSs, and individuals schools, The Maryland Report Card also highlights information on School Progress, Annual Measurable Objectives (AMOs), demographics, enrollment, and attendance. - Maryland 2013-2014 Student Publications There are several publications on this website that provide data about students in Maryland school systems.
 Documents used in the data analyses included: - Maryland Public School Enrollment The MSDE annually publishes enrollment data of all students.
 These data are also disaggregated by grade, gender, and race for elementary and secondary enrollment. - Maryland Special Education/Early Intervention Services Census Data The document includes information collected annually on children with disabilities who reside in the State.
 To collect these data, Maryland uses the Special Services Information System (SSIS) database to compile information.
 The MSDE uses the SSIS database as a source of information to meet planning, monitoring, and accounting responsibilities; a recording and reporting tool for decisions made by LSSs; and as an instrument for federal reporting. - Maryland Public School Suspension and Expulsions The MSDE annually publishes several documents related to the number of incidents of in-school and out-of school suspensions of students, including students with disabilities.
-Data from the Maryland Public School Suspensions by School and Major Offense Category In-School and Out-ofSchool Suspensions and Expulsions were the primary sources used in the data analyses.
-The data are disaggregated by gender and race.
+Data from the Maryland Public School Suspensions by School and Major Offense Category In-School and Out-of-School Suspensions and Expulsions were the primary sources used in the data analyses.
+The data are disaggregated by gender and race. - Internal Data Reports - Special Education Child Count from the DSE/EIS: - Free and Reduced Meals (FARMS) from the Office of School Effectiveness, School & Community Nutrition Programs Branch; and - English Learners from the Division of Curriculum, Assessment, and Accountability, Office of Instructional and Teacher Effectiveness, English Language Learners Program.